Keyboard shortcuts

 Testing your code is a really good idea!
 While Acton's type system allows interfaces to be precisely defined, it is imperative that the behavior of a function or actor is tested!

-Test functions are automatically discovered by the compiler.
+Test functions and test actors are automatically discovered by the compiler.
 Run tests with acton test.
-Import the testing module and name your test functions starting with _test.
+Import the testing module and name your test functions or actors starting with _test_.
 The type signature should match the test intended test category.
 Use the assertion functions available in the testing module.
 Here is a simple unit test:

 Source: